Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Install the unified Amazon CloudWatch agent on each EC2 instance, and enable the Basic level predefined metric set.
 Log CPU utilization every 60 minutes, and initiate an instance shutdown if CPU utilization is less than 10%.
 - [ ] Use AWS Systems Manager Run Command to get CPU utilization from each EC2 instance every 60 minutes.
 Initiate an instance shutdown if CPU utilization is less than 10%.

 ### A company uses AWS Cloud Formation templates to deploy cloud infrastructure.
-An analysis of all the company’s templates shows that the company has declared the same components in multiple templates.
+An analysis of all the company's templates shows that the company has declared the same components in multiple templates.
 A SysOps administrator needs to create dedicated templates that have their own parameters and conditions for these common components.
 Which solution will meet this requirement?

 - [ ] Develop a CloudFormaiion change set.
 - [ ] Develop CloudFormation macros.